pbek/QOwnNotes/webpage/src/getting-started/web-app.md

 The communication between QOwnNotes and the web service is **transport encrypted**.
 No images will be stored on the server.

-There was a settings page **Web application** to add support for the web application.
+There is a settings page **Web application** to add support for the web application.

 ![QOwnNotes Web Application settings](/img/blog/web-application-settings.png "Setup communication to web application")